What to expect when insuring this full-size SUV — one of GMC’s best-selling models.

 Released in 1991, the Yukon is the successor to GMC’s popular Jimmy SUV.
 Although it was initially available with two and four doors, the Yukon is currently sold as a four-door full-size SUV.
 Chevrolet also sells a nearly identical full-size SUV called the Tahoe.
 The two vehicles are based on the same chassis and engine and share many similar features and designs.

-GMC Yukon price
+GMC Yukon car insurance rates

 A 2018 GMC Yukon starts at a base price of about $66,000, with an average annual insurance cost of $2,280.
 This puts the insurance cost-to-base car price ratio at 3.5%, which is below the ratio for most large SUVs and far less than sedans, whose ratio can be as high as 10%.